F4llow/GenAI_Assignment2/README.md

 | **SIDE Score** | 0.6623 |

 ---
 ## Installation & Reproducibility

+### 1. Prerequisites
+- **Python 3.9** (Required for compatibility with specific library versions used in this environment).

-### 1. Install Dependencies
+### 2. Install Dependencies
 ```bash
 pip install -r requirements.txt
 ```

-### 2. Prepare the SIDE Metric
+### 3. Prepare the SIDE Metric
 Ensure the fine-tuned SIDE model weights are located in the `./side_model/` directory.
 These are required for the semantic alignment evaluation.
-The folder can be downloaded from https://drive.google.com/drive/folders/1QdxrYnelt9poi45eLT5xgObihDRb_OtV.
-This is a fine-tuned SIDE model created by Antonio Mastropaolo detailed here: https://github.com/antonio-mastropaolo/code-summarization-metric.
+- **Model Weights:** The folder can be downloaded from [this Google Drive link](https://drive.google.com/drive/folders/1QdxrYnelt9poi45eLT5xgObihDRb_OtV).
+- **Background:** This is a fine-tuned SIDE model created by Antonio Mastropaolo, detailed in the [official repository](https://github.com/antonio-mastropaolo/code-summarization-metric).

 ### 3. Execution
 Run the `assignment-2-LSTM.ipynb` notebook.
 The script will: